Social Work BSW

 - Advance human rights and social, economic, and environmental justice

-- Assess, intervene with, and evaluate practice with individuals, families, groups, organizations, and communities.
+- Assess, intervene, engage with, and evaluate practice with individuals, families, groups, organizations, and communities.

 Plan & Prepare